AimRT/AimRT/document/sphinx-en/tutorials/quick_start/build_from_source_windows.md

-# Windows Source Build
+# Windows Source Code Build

 Note that some plugins on the Windows platform have not been thoroughly tested.
 Their compilation options are disabled by default in build.bat, and enabling them may cause issues.
-Please report any problems encountered.
+If you encounter any problems, please provide feedback promptly.

 ## Required Dependencies

-### MSVC Toolchain
+### MSVC Compilation Suite

-AimRT currently supports MSVC toolchain version 1940.
-We recommend installing [Visual Studio 2022](https://visualstudio.microsoft.com/zh-hans/downloads/) or later, selecting the C++ desktop development workload during installation.
+The currently supported MSVC compilation suite version for AimRT is 1940.
+It is recommended to directly install [Visual Studio 2022](https://visualstudio.microsoft.com/zh-hans/downloads/) or later versions, and check the C++ desktop development module during installation.

+Note that the MSVC toolset in Visual Studio 2022 was updated to version 19.40 in May 2024.
+Earlier versions with MSVC toolsets below 19.40 may encounter compilation issues.

 ### CMake

 The minimum supported CMake version for AimRT is 3.24.
-Download and install the appropriate version from the [CMake official website](https://cmake.org/download/):
+You can download the appropriate version from the [CMake official website](https://cmake.org/download/):

 ## Minimal Build

-After installing the above components, you can perform a minimal build without external dependencies using the following options:
+After installing the above components, you can proceed with a minimal build without external dependencies.
+The build options are shown below:

 ```shell
 cmake -B build ^